Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 `DefaultAzureCredential` will use a managed identity to authenticate to SharePoint.
 This may be the existing, system-assigned managed identity of the functions service, or a user-assigned managed identity.
 This tutorial will assume that the system-assigned managed identity is used.

-### Grant SharePoint API permission Sites.Selected to the managed identity
+### Grant the SharePoint API permission Sites.Selected to the managed identity

 Navigate to the [function apps in the Azure portal](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Web%2Fsites/kind/functionapp) > Select your app > Identity.
 Note the `Object (principal) ID` of the system-assigned managed identity.
 In this tutorial, it is `d3e8dc41-94f2-4b0f-82ff-ed03c363f0f8`.